seanelvidge/python_general/README.md

 ## apollo_astronaut_az.py
 Code required to make the correlation plot between Apollo astronauts and Apollo mission number as discussed at: seanelvidge.com/apollonumbers

+## wcDraw.py
+Code for simulating the FIFA World Cup 2018 draw for the Group Stage.
+Discussed at: seanelvidge.com/2017/11/probabilityworldcupgroup